noahehall/multicloud/multicloud.md

   - Uptime of 90 percent or better
   - Internal applications

-### high availability
+### availability

-- horizontal scaling: in/out; increasing the total number of load balanced resources
-- vertical scaling: up/down; increasing perf characteristics of existing resources
+- the percentage of time a system is accessible.
 - availability is expressed as a percentage of uptime in a given year or as a number of nines
   - one nine: 90% uptime, 36.53 downtime
   - two nines: 99% uptime, 3.65 days downtime